Blu-Dragon/image-background-processor/README.md

 ```

 ---

+# System Overview

+The user interface, acting as the front end, seamlessly operates as a website, while the backend functions as a Restful service interface, supporting CRUD operations like querying text content data.
+This backend is deployed on Google Cloud, utilizing Kubernetes for scalable performance, and it is encapsulated within a Dockerized image.
+The application integrates with a background remover API.
+Additionally, MongoDB Atlas cloud serves as the database, storing information related to image content in the application.

+## System Architecture (TODO)

+---

 # Application Overview

 ### Home Page
+This will be the initial application landing page, where user will input the image or see past processed entries.
+User id is created and tracked using browser cookies.
+Each user session is allowed to process a limited number of entries which is set in `config.py` as `USER_LIMIT`.

 ![alt img](assets/get_home.png)

 ### Add Data
+Here user can upload an image which can be processed by background removal api at the backend.

+- Initial Upload
 ![alt img](assets/upload_image.png)

+- Processed Successfully
 ![alt img](assets/upload_success.png)

 ### Edit Data
+Here the user can edit the image name, which was stored in the database.

 ![alt img](assets/edit_data.png)

 ### Delete Data
+User can delete past entries, if he has reached his entries limit. (i.e `USER_LIMIT`)

 ![alt img](assets/delete_data.png)

+---

+# Application Architecture (TODO)

+---

+# About Flask

+Flask is a lightweight and web framework written in Python.
+It is designed to be simple, easy to use, and flexible, making it a popular choice for building web applications and APIs.
+Flask provides the essential tools and features needed for web development without imposing a rigid structure or set of dependencies, allowing developers to choose their preferred components and libraries.​

+---
+# REST API

+A REST API (Representational State Transfer Application Programming Interface) is an interface that follows the principles of REST, which is an architectural style for designing networked applications.
+REST APIs are a set of rules and conventions for building and interacting with web services.
+These APIs enable communication and data exchange between different software systems over the internet.​

+---

+# CURD Operations

+CRUD, an acronym for "Create, Read, Update, and Delete," encapsulates the fundamental operations in databases.
+These operations are commonly mirrored in HTTP services through REST or REST-like APIs.

+The primary HTTP methods—GET, PUT, POST, and DELETE—align with CRUD operations as follows:

+- GET: Retrieves the representation of a resource at a designated URI.
+This operation should not have any side effects on the server.

+- PUT: Updates a resource at a specified URI.
+Additionally, PUT can be employed to create a new resource at a designated URI, provided the server permits clients to specify new URIs.
+However, in this tutorial, the API will not support creation through PUT.

+- POST: Initiates the creation of a new resource.
+The server allocates the URI for the new object and includes this URI as part of the response message.

+- DELETE: Removes a resource at a specified URI.
 ---

 # API Documentation